-Overall, we experienced a net decrease in cash and cash equivalents for the year ended December 31, 2019 of approximately \$85.8 million compared to an increase of approximately \$10.0 million for the same period in 2018.
-The net decrease in 2019 was primarily due to the Return of Capital, as more fully described in the "Financing Activities" section below and cash used in operations as more fully described in the "Operating Activities" section below.
-In 2018, the net increase was primarily due to receipt of a payment under the Settlement Agreement partially offset by cash used in operations.
-Net loss for the year ended December 31, 2019 was \$13.1 million compared to net income of \$41.9 million for the year ended 2018.
-The decrease in income was primarily because the Company did not receive any payments pursuant to the terms of the Settlement Agreement in 2019.
+Overall, we experienced a net decrease in cash and cash equivalents for the year ended December 31, 2020 of approximately \$4.4 million compared to a decrease of approximately \$85.8 million for the same period in 2019.
+The net decrease in 2020 was primarily due to cash used in operations as more fully described in the "Operating Activities" section below.
+In 2019, the net decrease was primarily due to the Return of Capital, as more fully described in the "Financing Activities" section below and cash used in operations as more fully described in the "Operating Activities" section below.
+Net loss for the year ended December 31, 2020 was \$11.5 million compared to net loss of \$13.1 million for the year ended 2019.
+The decrease in loss was primarily due to a decrease in costs associated with the Siembra Minera Project and a decrease in write-downs of property, plant and equipment, partially offset by decreases in interest income and income tax benefit.